ibm-cloud-docs/vpc/snapshots_vpc_create.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}
 {:note: .note}
-{:beta: .beta}
 {:ui: .ph data-hd-interface='ui'}
 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Creating Snapshots (Beta)
+# Creating Snapshots
 {: #snapshots-vpc-create}

 Using the UI, CLI, or API, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
 You can create a snapshot of a boot or data volume.
 {:shortdesc}

-Snapshots for VPC is available only to accounts with special approval to preview this beta feature.
-{:beta}
+Before you take a snapshot, make sure all cached data is present on disk.
+This applies to instances with Windows and Linux operating systems.
+For example, on Linux operating systems, run the `sync` command to force an immediate write of all cached data to disk.
+{:note}

 ## Create a snapshot by using the UI
 {: #snapshots-vpc-create-ui}